By the end of this section, you will be able to:

 Key Concepts and Summary

-The SRAS curve can be divided into three zones.
+We can divide the SRAS curve into three zones.
 Keynes’ law says demand creates its own supply, so that changes in aggregate demand cause changes in real GDP and employment.
-Keynes’ law can be shown on the horizontal Keynesian zone of the aggregate supply curve.
+We can show Keynes’ law on the horizontal Keynesian zone of the aggregate supply curve.
 The Keynesian zone occurs at the left of the SRAS curve where it is fairly flat, so movements in AD will affect output, but have little effect on the price level.
 Say’s law says supply creates its own demand.
 Changes in aggregate demand have no effect on real GDP and employment, only on the price level.
-Say’s law can be shown on the vertical neoclassical zone of the aggregate supply curve.
+We can show Say’s law on the vertical neoclassical zone of the aggregate supply curve.
 The neoclassical zone occurs at the right of the SRAS curve where it is fairly vertical, and so movements in AD will affect the price level, but have little impact on output.
 The intermediate zone in the middle of the SRAS curve is upward-sloping, so a rise in AD will cause higher output and price level, while a fall in AD will lead to a lower output and price level.

 If the economy is operating in the neoclassical zone of the SRAS curve and aggregate demand falls, what is likely to happen to real GDP?